 As Chairman of the Securities Investment Committee, Mr. Winfield, directs the investment activity of the Company in public and private markets pursuant to authority granted by the Board of Directors.
 Mr. Winfield also serves as Chief Executive Officer and Chairman of Portsmouth and InterGroup and oversees the investment activity of those companies.
-Depending on certain market conditions and various risk factors, Mr. Winfield, his family, Portsmouth and InterGroup may, at times, invest in the same companies in which the Company invests.
-The Company encourages such investments because it places personal resources of Mr. Winfield and his family members, and the resources of Portsmouth and InterGroup, at risk in connection with investment decisions made on behalf of the Company.
+Depending on certain market conditions and various risk factors, Mr. Winfield, Portsmouth and InterGroup may, at times, invest in the same companies in which the Company invests.
+The Company encourages such investments because it places personal resources of Mr. Winfield and the resources of Portsmouth and InterGroup, at risk in connection with investment decisions made on behalf of the Company.

 In December 1998, Board of Directors authorized the Company to obtain whole life insurance and split dollar insurance policies covering Mr. Winfield.
-During fiscal years 2015 and 2014, the Company paid annual premiums of \$25,500 for the split dollar whole life insurance policy, owned by, and the beneficiary of which is, a trust for the benefit of Mr. Winfield's family.
+During fiscal years 2017 and 2016, the Company paid annual premiums of \$26,000 for the split dollar whole life insurance policy, owned by, and the beneficiary of which is, a trust for the benefit of Mr. Winfield's family.
 The Company has a secured right to receive, from any proceeds of the policy, reimbursement of all premiums paid prior to any payments to the beneficiary.
-During fiscal 2015 and 2014, Portsmouth paid annual premiums of \$17,000 for a split dollar policy also covering Mr. Winfield.
+During fiscal 2017 and 2016, Portsmouth paid annual premiums of \$17,000 for a split dollar policy also covering Mr. Winfield.
 The premiums associated with that spilt dollar policy are considered additional compensation to Mr. Winfield.